Any curriculum enquiries can be directed to:

 - Every lesson every day is good or better

-- 360 degree wrap around care for students and their families
+- 360 degree wrap around care is provided for students and their families

-These are designed to ensure that The Valley School adds value to student’s lives.
-Based on teacher standards and Social and emotional Development Staff and students have collaborated to design bespoke criteria for ‘Outstanding Teaching and Learning at The Valley’ which inform our monitoring and evaluation.
+These are designed to ensure that The Valley School adds value to students’ lives.
+Based on teacher standards and social and emotional development, staff and students

 Assessment

-- The progress of each student is carefully monitored throughout their time at The Valley School
+- Both the academic and the social and emotional learning of each student is carefully monitored throughout their time at The Valley School.

-- Staff at The Valley continuously analyse internal and external data from a range of sources to effectively evaluate each student’s performance.
-This allows us to determine whole school performance, moderate our own practice and plan for further improvement
+- Staff at The Valley continuously analyse data from a range of sources to effectively evaluate each student’s performance.
+This allows us to determine whole school performance, moderate our own practice and plan for further improvement.

-- Teachers and senior leaders use a range of formative and summative assessment procedures to assess progress and
+- Staff use a range of formative and summative assessment procedures to assess academic progress and attainment.

 Impact